If you're a regular reader of my blog, you'll know that I love combat boots. Especially waterproof ones!

 For full transparency, these boots were gifted to me by Taos to try out, with absolutely no obligation to post about them.

-Since then, I've included them in multiple posts.
-They're also the top boots in my shoe Fall shoe rotation!
+Since then, I've included them in multiple posts as they are a pleasure to wear & style.
+They're my top boots in my shoe Fall shoe rotation!

 Hopefully, this will be one of many Taos footwear reviews, so I can help you better shop for shoes 🙂